mulesoft-assets/template-db2sfdc-user-migration/README.md

   CONSTRAINT pk_id PRIMARY KEY (id)
 )
 </pre>
++ Optionally customize query templates in `config.mflow` if they don't match sql grammar of database of your choice
 + Once that is done, right click on you Anypoint Template project folder
 + Hover you mouse over `"Run as"`
 + Click on  `"Mule Application"`